Browser Fingerprinting: What Is It and How Can I Protect Myself?

 What Is a Browser Fingerprint?

-However, there are good reasons why platforms collect your data.
+With that said, there are good reasons why platforms collect your data.
 Banks, for example, can use your online fingerprint to prevent fraud.

 How Accurate Is Fingerprinting?